piobyte/flamingo/README.md

 - An external profile file (not located in `src/profiles`) __can\`t__ use `require('module')` to load project dependencies.
 - A profiles file should only contain one `module.exports` that exports an object containing profile name (key) and profile generation function (value).
 - The profile generation function should return a promise that resolves an object containing an array of operations (`process` object property) that can be used in the processor.
-As of now, the profile function is invoked with the `RSVP` object (to create a promise) by default.
+As of now, the profile function is invoked with the `RSVP` object (to create a promise) and the request query object by default.

 Besides the `process` field there is support for more customization: